Bedrock-OSS/bedrock-wiki/docs/blocks/custom-trees.md

     - QuazChick
 ---

-::: tip FORMAT VERSION `1.20.10`
+::: tip FORMAT & MIN ENGINE VERSION `1.20.20`
 This tutorial assumes an advanced understanding of blocks.
 Check out the [blocks guide](/blocks/blocks-intro) before starting.
 :::

 ::: warning EXPERIMENTAL
-Requires `Holiday Creator Features` for use of experimental Molang queries, new item features and to trigger block events.
+Requires `Holiday Creator Features` to trigger block events and for use of block tag Molang queries.
 :::

 Creating your own tree with decaying leaves is complex, but possible!
 Follow this tutorial and you'll have your own in no time.